 Overnight icon Overnight: Shiba Park Hotel Or Park Hotel Or Similar, Tokyo

 Day 5 - Travel to Obuse.
-Visit the Hokusai-kan museum.
+Visit the Hokusai-kan museum and a sake brewery.
 Continue to the hot springs at Yudanka Onsen to see the ‘Snow Monkeys’.

 Today your main luggage will be couriered to Takayama.
 An earlier start today as you travel to Obuse in the Nagano Prefecture northwest of Tokyo and your first chance to experience a high speed bullet train.
 As you reach a speed of 150 mph the city rushes past and you make your way out through the suburbs until a more rural Japan emerges, with fields all around and mountains looming in the distance.